 Prospective clients, current clients and other attorneys often ask me how much their case is worth.

 In order to know the full value of a case, you need to know the full value of pain and suffering for each claimed injury.
 You also need to know the total medical bills and lost wages.
 Medical bills, lost wages, pain and suffering are called damages.

 Once you know the full value of the damages, you can then apply any factors that discount the value of your case.

-An example can help you understand the term “Full Value” as it relates to a personal injury case.
+Here is an example that can help you understand the term “Full Value” as it applies in a personal injury case.

 In Florida, the “full value” of pain and suffering for a herniated disc that I use as a starting point for settlement purposes is $25,000 to $50,000.
 I know this range because I exclusively practice personal injury and have done so for about 10 years.
 I wrote an article that gives you average starting points for settlement values of pain and suffering in Florida injury cases and cruise ship cases.